the-furry-hubofeverything/hubble-systems/README.md

 `hosts` for machine type/machine specific configs.
  - You can read the documentation for the machine types [here](hosts/README.md).
- - the "machine types" are arbitrary, just a group of configs that happens to be common among configs.
+ - the "machine types" are arbitrary, just a group of service/program configs that happens to be common among machine configs.

 `overlays`, `pkgs`, `modules` for custom overlays, packages, and modules (that may or may not get upstream to nixpkgs).